 I’ll give you the answer every SEO expert gives about every SEO question- it depends! 😉

 I do think there’s value in updating old blog posts for SEO- if they’re worth updating.
-If you’re a copywriter and have a blog post that’s 5 years old about a business retreat you went on, it’s probably not worth updating (but still make sure it’s been updating for accessibility).
+If you’re a copywriter and have a blog post that’s 5 years old about a business retreat you went on, it’s probably not worth freshening up (but still make sure it’s been updated for accessibility).
 But if it’s a 5-year-old blog post about your favorite copywriting tools and it has a lot of value, then I think it probably is worth updating.
-And if it’s a topic you know your audience is interested in but it’s just not ranking as well as you think it should be, you can update it and optimize it better to help give it a boost in rankings and traffic!
+Or if it’s a topic you know your audience is interested in but it’s just not ranking as well as you think it should be, you can update it and optimize it better to help give it a boost in rankings and traffic!

 So go through your content and see if there’s anything that needs a refresh or some new information, and follow these steps for optimizing your older content!